Camera and Lens Repairs

 Proprietor: Alan Marlow (HTEC Mech/Prod eng.)

-(no parking restrictions incidentally should you wish to visit in person).
+(no parking restrictions incidentally should you wish to visit in person but please make an appointment first)

-As you can see from the heading I have been running this business for 30 years now, before that I worked for KONICA cameras as a service technician and spares controller.
+As you can see from the heading I have been running this business for 37 years now, before that I worked for KONICA camera’s as a service technician and spares controller.

 I mainly repair Digital